 I had planned on sharing betting tips on this post, but considering my strategies led to me more to posting pictures with the hashtags #spiraling and #theyrecomingformypinkyfinger, rather than raking in the cash, I'm going to expand the topic matter.

 Tip 1: Learn how to bet on the horses from the professionals.

 Tip 2: Indulge in Hattie’s Fried Chicken.
 It is more than worth it

-Luckily, though, Saratoga isn’t just about gambling.
-It’s also about the traditions; some of which date back to over 150 years ago when the races first began and others that have sprung up over time.
+Lucky for me, Saratoga isn’t just about gambling.
+It’s also about traditions; some of which date back to over 150 years ago when the races first began and others that have sprung up over time.
 During our visit, it was “Hats Off to Saratoga” weekend, which meant I was able to whip out my favorite accessory – the hair piece – and go wild.
 And if there’s one thing I enjoy more than betting, it may be playing dress-up at the track.

 Because there’s just nothing like putting on a fancy dress and eatin’ fried chicken.

 Tip 3: Dress up!
 See the Saratoga dress code rules here.

 While the style in Saratoga ranges from conservative to casual and everything in between, there are some basic rules to abide by.
 If you’re sitting in the regular Grand Stand or hanging in the picnic grounds, a tee-shirt and shorts will fly – BUT, keep in mind that they don’t have to.
 Even in the picnic area, many people choose to honor the age-old tradition of summer hats and sundresses.
 On the flip side, if you’re seated in the Clubhouse, Box Seats, or any of the other luxury options, definitely be sure to get a little dapper.

 Mama once said, “If everyone else jumped off a bridge, would you do it, too?” to which my answer has now been forever altered to: “Depends on how much fun the jump is."